starschema/tableau-web-table-connector/README.md

 # Starschema Tableau Web Table Connector (WDC) Toolkit / ConnectorBase [![Build Status](https://travis-ci.org/starschema/tableau-web-table-connector.svg)](https://travis-ci.org/starschema/tableau-web-table-connector)

 Starschema's Tableau Web Table Connector Toolkit enables you to develop Web Data Connectors in CoffeeScript more easily, elegantly.
 It comes with sample connectors for **SAP BusinessObjects.
-Twitter, MongoDB and Github**.
+Twitter, MongoDB, Github and generic CSV**.

 The framework (or as we call _ConnectorBase_) has a few concepts that may feel different to the usual WDC development process: